Muddanak/axum-bits/README.md

 ## Basic implementations for anyone to view to get started with Axum

 Feel free to use this as a getting-started guide for a quick setup for Axum.
 I wouldn't exactly call this an Axum tutorial, just more a demo of using it.
 I'll add more in time.
+Any examples you want to see here put in an issue ticket with "REQUEST: " in the title and I'll see if I can get to it in a timely manner!

 ### The starting point is the aptly named [start](https://github.com/Muddanak/axum-bits/tree/master/basics/start/src/main.rs)